Whirlpool Cabrio Bearing Replacement: Bearing-Only vs. Full Tub Assembly

 The Cabrio bearing job on a machine that's 10+ years old warrants a direct conversation with the customer about repair vs. replacement.

-At 10 years, the Cabrio is in the last third of its expected lifespan (12-15 years).
-A bearing repair at $400-700 commits more money than replacing with a new entry-level machine ($500-700).
+At 10 years, the Cabrio is near the upper end of the typical 8-14 year service life for a top-load washer (Whirlpool washers generally run about 8-12 years; top-loaders average around 14).
+A bearing repair at $440-800 commits more money than replacing with a new entry-level machine ($500-700).
 The calculation shifts if:

 - The rest of the machine is in excellent condition (no agitator wear, good lid switch, no water inlet valve issues)